sgyeager/OMIP-analysis/README.md

-# OMDP-Analysis
+# OMIP-Analysis
-A shared repository for jupyter notebooks for CLIVAR-OMDP projects.
+A shared repository of jupyter notebooks for CLIVAR-OMDP projects.

 ## Contributing
 Clone this repository to your account, then create your own branch to work in